 So begins the published book “Aquatic Ape Fact or Fiction” which remains the only serious academic work to properly evaluate the AAH in a serious and scientific way.
 (The other paper which is often cited as the AAH-killer is John Langdon’s 1997 JHE paper about ‘Umbrella hypotheses and parsimony.’)
 22 participants went to the Dutch town of Valkenburg to try to come up with some kind of a official statement about the theory.

-Here’s a link to a set of pages I wrote summarising key points of the proceedings,.
-I did so to critique arguments against.
+Here’s a link to a set of pages I wrote summarising key points of the symposium.

 And here are links to PDFs of the chapters themselves…